knewplay/course-vex-vrc-in-c/session1.md

 ---

+## Goals

+* Get an overview of VEX Robotics hardware and software
+* Understand why and when to use the C programming language
+* Intro to PROS, VS Code and Git

+---

-# Rules of VEX Competition
+## Rules of VEX Competition

 <!-- * Overview of the VEX Robotics competition, including its rules, format, and what you will learn. -->
 * VEX is a global robotics competition for students, in which teams design build and program robots to compete against each other.